sandialabs/Albany/doc/LandIce/machines/perlmutter/README.md

 ## Building Albany

 *A note on Fad sizes*: Albany uses Sacado Fad objects for doing automatic differentiation.
 When configuring a build of Albany, the size and type for these objects should be supplied.
 Configuration scripts have been included here for two cases:
-1) `*-sfad` corresponds to SFad types with a fixed size that can be supplied (provided scripts set this to 12 but will need to be changed depending on the problem you intend to run),
+1) `*-sfad` corresponds to SFad types with a fixed size that can be supplied (the provided scripts set this to 12 but will be problem dependent.
+Sfad size depends on number of equations and type of elements, for wedge elements the size should be `6*number_of_equations` and for hex elements it should be `8*number_of_equations`),
 2) `*-slfad` corresponds to SLFad types which will have some maximum number of components at compile-time but the actual number used will be chosen at run-time.
 This option will work for any case but will suffer a performance penalty.
 3) `*-dfad` corresponds to DFad types which are completely set at run-time and will also have a performance penalty.
 This option will only work for serial builds of Albany.
 This readme will assume that we are using the default sfad scripts.